notshi/dquery/dquery.md

 Each table is identified by a name, for example `xson`.
 Each table has rows and columns, and those have names too, for example `iati-identifier`.

-For a full list of available tables in the database, please refer [here](https://github.com/devinit/D-Portal/blob/master/dstore/js/dstore_db.js#L48).
+For a full list of available table and column names in the database, please refer [here](https://github.com/devinit/D-Portal/blob/master/dstore/js/dstore_db.js#L48).

 When we do a query, we write SQL statements.